xbeat/Machine-Learning/README.md

 Introduction to Clustering Algorithms

 Clustering algorithms are unsupervised machine learning techniques that group similar data points together based on their characteristics.
 These algorithms aim to maximize intra-cluster similarity and minimize inter-cluster similarity.
 Clustering is widely used in various fields, including data analysis, pattern recognition, and image processing.

+## Statistical Foundations for AI and Data Science

+Statistical Foundations in Python

+Statistics provides the mathematical backbone for data science and AI.
+We'll explore implementing fundamental statistical concepts from scratch, starting with measures of central tendency and dispersion that form the basis of data analysis.

 ## Reinforcement Learning with Python